UoaWDCC/aucc/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue Template
 about: Describe a feature or functionality from the user's perspective
-title: '[AUCC-123] Short, descriptive title'
+title: '[ISSUE-TYPE] Short, descriptive title'
 labels: ''
 assignees: ''
 ---